Perl-Apollo/oshun/README.md

 Or we could look at how other languages deal with this.
 For Java, primitive types are lower-case and include things like `int`, `char`, `double`, and so on.
 These map directly to what the underlying hardware supports.
-These correspond to the "built-in" checks for Heimdall, with the caveat that we focus on types that map naturally to what _perl_ supports, not what the underlying hardware expects.
+These correspond to the "built-in" checks for Oshun, with the caveat that we focus on types that map naturally to what _perl_ supports, not what the underlying hardware expects.
 For example, we have a `GLOB` type: